xiaoxiae/videos/06-edmonds-blossom/SCRIPT.md

 INTRODUCTION
 ---

-# Intro
+# Kids
-TODO: motivation, this sucks.
-Imagine you have a group of people,each having preferences regarding who they'd like to be matched with.
-Your task is to create as many pairs as possible while respecting the preferences (i. e. no two people will be matched).
+Imagine you're the head of a summer camp and your task is to group the attendees into pairs.
+To make the camp's next activity as enjoyable as possible for everyone, you told each attendee to write cards with names of people they'd like to be paired with.
+Given these cards, you'd now like to create a matching such that the amount of the people that wanted to be with one another is maximal.

+Given the cards, we can create a graph with edges between attendees that would like to be with one another (i. e. cards go both ways).

-You certainly could test all possible options, but this would, for larger groups of people, take quite a while.
+To find the matching, you certainly could test all possible options, but this would, for larger groups, take quite a while.
 We need something better.

 In this video, we'll be describing the blossom algorithm for maximal matching in a graph, developed by Jack Edmonds in 1961.

 ---

+# Intro
 Formally, a matching in a graph is a subset of edges, such that no two share a vertex.
 A matching is maximal if it contains the most edges possible (compared to other matchings for the given graph).

 We'll call vertices that are not in the matching exposed vertices.